Environmental Due Diligence Minimises & Limits Transaction Risks

-Since 1985, the number of company acquisitions and mergers has risen tenfold.
-At the same time, the effort of negotiations before a transaction have also risen with the financial and economic crisis.
-The process of investigating all facts, conditions, rules, laws, regulations, financial considerations, or any other such matters that would affect one's decision to purchase property is called due diligence audit.
+Since 1985, the number of company transactions has risen twentyfold.
+At the same time, the effort of negotiations before a transaction have also risen considerably.
+The process of investigating all facts, conditions, rules, laws, regulations, financial considerations, or any other such matters that would affect one's decision to purchase property is called due diligence assessment.

-Although such an audit is not legally required, anyone who acquires a company or a property from which environmental risks arise is also liable for this.
-Strict compliance guidelines and the more deliberate handling of money and assets do their utmost to ensure that the due diligence audit is becoming more and more important.
+Although an environmental due diligence assessment (EDDA) is not legally required, anyone who acquires a company or a property from which environmental risks arise can also be made liable for this.
+Strict compliance guidelines and the more deliberate handling of money and assets do their utmost to ensure that the EDDAs are becoming more and more important.

-It is important to consider not only the actual situation but also to check whether the transaction corresponds to future laws and regulations, in particular EU Directives.
+It is important to consider not only the actual situation but also to check whether the transaction corresponds to future laws and regulations.

-An environmental due diligence audit (EDDA) is also relevant from the vendor's perspective.
-For this reason, in addition to the buyer's due diligence (Acquisition DD), the seller's due diligence instrument (Vendor DD) is recommended.
-This serves to document the environmental risks or damage at the time of the sale from the vendors point of view.
-The Vendor DD thus represents the starting point for the sales negotiations and forms the opposite of the Acquisition DD.
+An EDDA is also relevant from the sellor's perspective.
+For this reason, in addition to the buyer's due diligence (Buyer DD), a seller's due diligence (Seller DD) is also highly recommendable.
+This serves to document the environmental risks or damage at the time of the sale from the seller´s point of view.
+The Seller DD thus represents the ideal starting point for the sales negotiations of the Buyer DD.

 CDM Smith prepares audits using procedures that apply across the globe while taking into account local requirements specific to a country or region.
-Our portfolio includes the following international standards:
+Our portfolio includes the following standards in their current version:

-- ASTM E2365-14: Standard Guide for Environmental Compliance Performance Assessment
+ASTM E2365: Standard Guide for Environmental Compliance Performance Assessment

 You can rely on CDM Smith as a competent partner through all EDD phases.